• Skip to Content

 Verification of Equivalency

-If the student believes that he/she has completed the prerequisite(s) or corequisite(s) for this course as listed in the schedule of classes or catalog based on previous coursework at another institution, he/she should have transcripts or other evidence of meeting the course prerequisite.
+If the student believes that they have completed the prerequisite(s) or corequisite(s) for this course as listed in the schedule of classes or catalog based on previous coursework at another institution, they should have transcripts or other evidence of meeting the course prerequisite.

 Challenge Process

-If the student believes that he/she has completed the prerequisite(s) or corequisite(s) for this course as listed in the schedule of classes or catalog based on previous coursework or personal experience, he/she may do the following:
+If the student believes that they have completed the prerequisite(s) or corequisite(s) for this course as listed in the schedule of classes or catalog based on previous coursework or personal experience, they may do the following:

-4. If still unresolved, student can meet with the Instructional Dean in the discipline to present his/her case.
+2. If still unresolved, student can meet with the Instructional Dean in the discipline to present their case.

 The College will provide a final response to the prerequisite challenge within 5 working days.